NicoSwag/radiance-notes/Mechanics/Ranger-Style Field Moves.md

 Moves that would light up the place.
 Works like flash.
 One tier.

 **Break**
 Generally punching or kicking moves, but stuff like explosion also works.
 Breaks brittle rocks and walls.
-Three tiers.
+Two tiers.

 **Push**
 Conceptually a bit iffy, but moves that *move* things rather than *break* them.
 Would be for strength puzzles, but also bigger boulders to simply push into holes.
 Two tiers.